Code-Sutra-Hub/CodeSutraHubDocumentation/docs/HFilePathManager/index.md

+Managing external file dependencies in Houdini is complex, error-prone, and can derail project delivery.
+Our tool solves this by providing comprehensive path auditing, dependency management, and archival features, ensuring every Houdini project remains organized, portable, and production-ready.

-A powerful and extensible **file path auditing and management tool** for Houdini artists and technical directors.
+It is a powerful and extensible **file path auditing and management tool** for Houdini artists and technical directors.

 This tool helps you organize, verify, and archive all external file references in a Houdini project with ease.

 ---